 "Finish by creating soft edges—pull a few loose hair strands from the nape of the neck and around the face.
 These flyaways are key to perfecting the look and owning it," explains Hersheson.
 Carlo suggests you "use the fingertips to tousle the surface of the hair on the scalp to make the whole thing look a little more lived-in."

-Set the look with a misting of medium-hold hair spray, such as Tresemmé Firm Hold Hairspray (£2).
+Set the look with a misting of medium-hold hair spray, such as Tresemmé TRES Two Extra Hold Hair Spray ($6).
 If you need more help, take a look at our video tutorial.
 You'll see Carlo show off his technique on me.

 Simply follow this expert advice and may you never experience a droopy bun again.